 The event was organised by Remembering Srebrenica’s London and South East Board and aimed to bring together our volunteers to celebrate their significant achievements in fighting back against the racism and bigotry that has sadly become more widespread in the capital this year and to remember the victims of the 1995 Srebrenica genocide.

 The awards ceremony had six categories and the winners were as follows:

 Event Creating the Biggest Impact: West London Synagogue

-West London Synagogue planned events every day throughout the memorial week to commemorate Srebrenica this July.
-These events included film screenings, hosting a Bosnian survivor to speak at their Shabbat service, and an exhibition about the Srebrenica genocide.
+West London Synagogue planned community action every day throughout the memorial week to commemorate Srebrenica this July.
+These community action events included film screenings, hosting a Bosnian survivor to speak at their Shabbat service, and an exhibition about the Srebrenica genocide.
 The synagogue successfully reached many of its congregants but also opened its doors and invited members of the public to attend, for many of whom, it was their first time to visit a synagogue.

 Best Community-Focused Event: Bosnian Vigil

 Once again, Bosnian and British communities in London collaborated through Remembering Srebrenica to hold a Vigil in which the names of those killed in the genocide were read aloud.
 The event also included musical contributions from Bosnian children, survivor testimony, a presentation, poetry, and speeches.
 The space brought together the Bosnian community in London as well as members of the public and Community Champions, in which conversation and Bosnian food could be shared.

 Best Engagement From A Local Authority: Redbridge Council

 The award for ‘Best Engagement from a Local Authority’ was won by Redbridge Council.
 The Council commemorated for the first time this year with an event which brought together over 120 people in order to unite communities and challenge hatred.
 The Council also launched their Hate Crime Pledge at the event which outlined Redbridge’s commitment to challenging all forms of hate.